tearust/tapp-tutor/get_started.md

 **TEA Party** is a demo application running on the TEA Project.

-# The goal of Tea Party
+# The goal of TEA Party
-We built TEA Party to show:
+We built tje TEA Party TApp to show:

 - What a typical TApp looks like.